ruprekhab/Crowdfunding_ETL/README.md

 * **Excel Files**: Raw data files imported for transformation.
    * contacts.xlsx
    * crowdfunding.xlsx
-* **Text Files**:
-   * installed_packages.txt: Contains a list of all Python packages installed in the environment to ensure reproducibility.

 ### 2. Scripts
 * **ETL_Mini_Project_RBaruah_VBundhooa_Rconfectioner.py**: Contains the Python script to extract, transform, and export data as CSV files.